 Waverley Council encourages businesses to reduce waste, conserve energy, and prevent litter pollution.
-Embedding sustainability into your business can save you money and improve your reputation in addition to benefit ting the environment.
+Embedding sustainability into your business can reduce outgoing costs to make you more competitive.
+It can also improve your reputation while benefiting the environment.
 Here are some ways to operate your business more sustainably.

 Reduce your reliance on single use items

 Straws, cups and takeaway containers are some of the most commonly littered items on our beaches and streets.